-Shortening Period of Time Homeless: The County will continue to pursue increasing the capacity of its Rapid Rehousing program, despite the end of the HPRP program.
-For FY 2017/18, \$143,798(\$118,723 in ESG and \$25,075 in CDBG funds) is allocated to provide rapid rehousing and homeless prevention services to individuals and families experiencing homelessness or at risk of becoming homeless.
+Shortening Period of Time Homeless: The County will continue to pursue increasing the capacity of its Rapid Rehousing program.
+For FY 2018/19, \$143,798 (\$118,723 in ESG and \$25,075 in CDBG funds) is allocated to provide rapid rehousing and homeless prevention services to individuals and families experiencing homelessness or at risk of becoming homeless.
 Rapid rehousing provides housing relocation/stabilization services and financial assistance in paying deposits, rent and utility bills to help homeless individuals and families quickly regain and maintain housing and self-sufficiency.
 In order to reach those most in need, outreach includes health-care and mental health facilities, foster care and other youth programs, veteran's services and social services agencies, and churches and other religious organizations.